-The formation is best know for producing variable amounts of dry gas, wet gas, NGLs, condensate and oil.
+The formation is best known for producing variable amounts of dry gas, wet gas, NGLs, condensate and oil.
 The most active area lies above the Edwards Reef Trend where the formation yields a gas-condensate production stream.
 Unlike many other shale plays, it does not exhibit natural fracturing within the formation.
 Visit the Eagle Ford Shale Geology page to read more.

-Eagle Ford Shale Location
+Eagle Ford's Location

-Eagle Ford Shale Companies
+Eagle Ford Companies

 Petrohawk Energy is given credit for drilling the first modern-day EFS well in 2008.
 That year, the company began testing several areas across South Texas.
 The discovery horizontal well was completed with 10 frac stages along a 3,200 ft lateral.
 The well produced more than 7.6 mmcfd.
 Lewis Energy also claims part of the prize of leading the way.
 The company reports to have drilled the first EFS targeted well in 2002.
-Find more information on other companies through our Eagle Ford Shale Operators page.
+Find more information on other companies through our Eagle Ford Operators page.
 You can also view midstream companies at the Eagle Ford Pipeline & Midstream page.

 This short video shows the development of the Eagle Ford Play from 2008-2017.